 - University of Cincinnati Health

-If you or a loved one has a serious medical condition and you have questions about the CAL program, whether you have applied for SSDI or SSI already or not, an attorney can answer questions and provide representation and advocacy.
+If you or a loved one has a serious medical condition and you have questions about the CAL program, whether you have applied for SSDI or SSI already or not, an experienced Ohio social security disability attorney like Mark L. Newman can answer questions and provide representation and advocacy.